-Welcome to our dairy.
+Welcome to our dairy herd share.
 We are a small family farm run mainly by Christine with the support of her husband, Jared and her three children, Daphne, Cyprus and Florence.
 Christine has had farming experience her whole life, but we started milking cows as Cast Iron Farm in 2010.

-We all cows, but we especially love the Brown Swiss breed.
+We love all cows, but we especially love the Brown Swiss breed.
 Brown Swiss are big, docile heritage breed cows that produces excellent protein and fat content in their milk.
-Aside from their personality, these lovely cows are ideal for our farm and for raw milk production, and we have had many Brown Swiss win our hearts over the years.
+Aside from their personality, these lovely cows are ideal for our farm, and we have had many Brown Swiss win our hearts over the years.

-We love operating as a small farm in our community with the opportunity to pamper our cows and calves.
+We love operating as a small farm in our community with the opportunity to pamper the cows and calves in the herd share.
 The time spent in the barn in the early hours of the day are the best part of the day and in the end, our cows provide us with so many delicious things.

 Lily is a beautiful Brown Swiss beauty.
 A dear friend had Lily before she came to our farm.
 Lily has a quiet, cautious personality.
 Her very favorite thing is to have the top of her head scratched when she is out in the field.
 Lily knows well the special call that will bring her to the gate, and she can reliably be found waiting for a bite to eat.

 Ash was born on our farm.
 She is the daughter of a past favorite cow named Willow.
-Ash is a registered Brown Swiss beauty and we look forward to many, many years milking her and seeing her cute calves.
+Ash is a registered Brown Swiss beauty and we look forward to many, many years with her and seeing her calves.